Infrared Communication

 - 1 additional zero bit

-A successful handshake consists of:
+A successful handshake consists of the following payloads:

 - $AA (%10101010) from sender to receiver